sevidmusic/RoadyModuleUtilities/README.md

 ```

-### \Darling\RoadyTemplateUtilities\interfaces\paths\PathToDirectoryOfRoadyTemplates
+### \Darling\RoadyTemplateUtilities\interfaces\paths\PathToDirectoryOfRoadyHtmlFileTemplates

-A PathToDirectoryOfRoadyTemplates defines a path to an existing directory
+A PathToDirectoryOfRoadyHtmlFileTemplates defines a path to an existing directory
 where Roady Templates are expected to be located.

 ```